Vitamin D is unique as far as vitamins go.

 Type 2 diabetes

-A study published last month in PLOS One found that people with vitamin D deficiency could face a higher risk of developing type 2 diabetes.
+A found that people with vitamin D deficiency could face a higher risk of developing type 2 diabetes.

 Researchers studied healthy, older adults with no prior warning signs of diabetes or prediabetes.
 Over a 12-year period, many participants developed diabetes or prediabetes.